 One of the new features of the Axe-Fx II is X/Y switching, available on 10 different effect block types: Amp, Cab, Chorus, Delay, Drive, Flanger, Pitch Shifter, Phaser, Reverb, and Wahwah.
 Each instance of these blocks is equipped with two fully independent sets of parameters, "X" and "Y," making it possible to have two completely different settings for one block.
 X or Y can be recalled instantly and seamlessly at the touch of a front panel button (while editing) or by using MIDI remote control (during performance).
 Each block with X/Y may be saved with either state selected.
+The X/Y state of each block is also stored in every scene (see Scenes on p.
+167).

 The benefits of X/Y Switching are considerable.
 You might simulate amp channel switching (X as an American Clean and Y as a British Crunch).
 This won't require the CPU overhead of two separate amp blocks!
-Another application is mode switching effects.
+Another application is channel-switching your effects.
 Instead of painstakingly tuning modifiers (p.
 124), you can just dial in X, dial in the Y, and switch between them at will.
 Imagine a delay that can be switched at will from pristine dotted-eighth-note echoes with light feedback to one with saturated, modulated quarter-note echoes under heavy feedback.